Aquatic-Games/Pie/docs/docs/getting-started/1-window.md

 This creates a window builder with a default set of parameters.
 If you want, you can just leave it like this.
 The default parameters always create a 1280x720 window with a default title.

 For this part of the tutorial, we're not going to add anything else yet.
-We'll do that a bit later.
+We'll do that in the next tutorial.

 Okay, now add the following to your code: